 1. A Completed Common Application.

-Beloit has no absolute secondary school requirements, but gives preference to applicants who have challenged themselves in a demanding college preparatory program.
-This includes four years of English and three years of a foreign language, three years of college preparatory mathematics, three years of laboratory science, and four years of history or social science.
+This includes your transcript and counselor recommendation.
+Beloit College gives preference to applicants who have challenged themselves academically with a strong rigor of curriculum.
+While there are no specific curricular requirements we like to see: Four years of English, three years of a foreign language, three years of college preparatory mathematics, three years of laboratory science, and four years of history or social science.

 A great way to learn more about Beloit College—and help us learn more about you—is an interview.
-At Beloit, the interview is meant to be a conversation.
-We love to hear your goals, interests, experiences, and questions.
 Contact the Office of Admissions to set up a campus visit or learn when we’ll be offering interviews in your area.
 Additionally, you can request a phone or Skype interview by emailing us at email@example.com.